 Woman allegedly kidnapped toddler, said she wanted to be his grandmother

-ZACHARY - A woman reportedly kidnapped a young boy from a "crack house" and wanted to take custody of him from his adopted mother, saying that she didn't think the boy was being raised correctly, according to arrest documents.
+ZACHARY - A woman told police she kidnapped a young boy from a "crack house" and wanted to take custody of him from his adopted mother because she didn't think the boy was being raised correctly, according to arrest documents.

 On Sept.
 3, the Zachary Police Department was dispatched to a home on reports that a child was being held there.
 Officers spoke with Laurie Bice, 52, who told the police she would not be returning the toddler because she did not want him to "grow up and die on the streets."